 The only sustainable solution

-The Catch, Neuter and Release approach (CNR) is the only sustainable, long-term solution to the canine and feline overpopulation issue.
+The Catch, Neuter and Release approach (CNR) is a sustainable and long-term solution to the canine and feline overpopulation issue.

-This method has been recognised by the OIE as the only sustainable method in its Guidelines on stray dog population control.
+This method has been recognised by the OIE as a sustainable method in its Guidelines on stray dog population control.

 Particularly in Europe, the no-kill strategy provides the only sustainable solution to control and manage the stray dog population.
 This approach is a combination of measures such as: